lys1335/selene/README.md

 ## Agent-First, Not Button-First

 Every UI action is also an agent action — step in anywhere or let it run end-to-end.
 99% of this codebase was written by Selene agents.
 You may think how Selene came to exist then?
 Boom.
 Your mind, exploded.
+Go on reading.

 ## Why We Built It